sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 cat /etc/resolv.conf > ~/netbackup/resolv.bak
 ```

-Now that we've got that out of the way, let's get to work! 👷🏻‍♂️
+Now that we've got that out of the way, let's get to work.

 ## 1. Set hostname for your server to rhscsa.example.com